how to organize your scary cupboard under the stairs

 For basement closets where you don’t plan to hang clothes, consider a customizable shelving system that works with the angle of the stairs above.
 These systems, available at home improvement stores (and also IKEA!) take the greatest advantage of awkward angled spaces, and provide optimum storage for shoes or small items contained in baskets and bins.

-For additional shoe storage in an entryway closet, remove (or shorten) the coat rack and install individual shelves along the slope of the stairwell to take full advantage of floor to ceiling space.
+in an entryway closet, remove (or shorten) the coat rack and install individual shelves along the slope of the stairwell to take full advantage of floor to ceiling space.

 Seek out non-traditional storage solutions (they totally exist!) like this specialized rod attachment for slanted walls and ceilings, which keeps clothing, coats, ties, scarves, and other hangable items in check.